Hugo uses Chroma as its code highlighter; it is built in Go and is really, really fast.

 Highlight Hugo/Go template code #

-For highlighting Hugo/Go template code on your page, add /*
+For highlighting Hugo/Go template code on your page, add /* after the opening double curly braces and */ before closing curly braces.

 {{</* myshortcode */>}}